The essential points

 Please note that during the assessment, the assessors will ask lots of questions to find out how old you are.
 It’s important to try to give clear, precise answers.
 It’s a difficult exercise and you need to be well prepared.
 The assessor may also base his or her decision on your appearance and behaviour during the “sheltering”.

-Pending the protection decision, the ASE must provide you with shelter.
-However, in Paris and some other major cities, minors are still sleeping rough.
+Pending the protection decision, the ASE should provide you with shelter.
+However, in Paris and some other major cities, minors are still sleeping in the streets.

 Important